 Building SEC requires regular practice.
 Educators and students alike may appreciate visual reminders to practice the social and emotional skills they are learning.
-Tools like the Zones of Regulation poster can help remind people to reflect on how they’re feeling throughout the day and identify appropriate responses self-regulate.
+Tools like the Zones of Regulation poster can help remind people to reflect on how they’re feeling throughout the day and identify appropriate responses to self-regulate.

 - Examine spaces where students feel unsafe.

 A Principal magazine guide from NAESP reveals that students often feel unsafe in school spaces that have less monitoring and oversight.
 Work with your teachers to consider what skills students need to navigate these “unstructured zones” at school, at home, and in their communities.
 Then identify opportunities for teachers to encourage students to regularly practice these skills.

 - Create a long-term SEL professional development plan.